BCIA Policies and Procedures

 Attestation to a minimum of 25 working hours with a more experienced professional is required for BCIA certification.
 This is the work you did initially when you added biofeedback to your practice.

 Supplemental Experience and Professional Activity

 Further Information on the BCIA Program

 Successful completion is required.
 The examination is offered in English only and is based on the Blueprint of Knowledge statements.
-These statements incorporate the basic principles of biofeedback in the blueprint areas that a candidate should know and are included as part of the application packet.
+These statements incorporate the basic principles of biofeedback in the blueprint areas that a biofeedback professional should know.

 Withdrawal and Reapplication

 A candidate may withdraw their application at any time; however all fees are non-refundable.